 The grounds for cessation of refugee status and subsidiary protection status are those listed in Articles 11 and 16 of the recast Qualification Directive.

-The Migration Office can start the cessation procedure if it becomes aware that the grounds for cessation exist.
-The Migration Office notifies the beneficiary of international protection in writing about the start of the procedure and grounds for it.
+The Migration directorate can start the cessation procedure if it becomes aware that grounds for cessation exist.
+The Migration directorate notifies the beneficiary of international protection in writing about the start of the procedure and grounds for it.

-In 2019, cessation decisions were issued in four cases due to acquisition of Slovenian citizenship.
-One person was not granted subsidiary protection due to exclusion reasons.
+In 2020, cessation decisions were issued in 9 cases due to acquisition of Slovenian citizenship.
+In 7 cases, cessation decisions were issued due to the acquisition of Slovenian citizenship.

 Article 67 IPA.